ccmbioinfo/stager/docs/flask.md

 a new database and a separate MinIO listening on a different port.

 All endpoints should ideally have a set of comprehensive tests so we maintain confidence in dependency updates, refactors, and new features implemented.
+Pytest-cov can be used to get code coverage of the test suite.
 Each `test_*.py` file in the `tests` directory tests to a set of endpoints implemented by the corresponding Blueprint in the `app` directory.